ChrisKibble/SCCMdocs/sccm/apps/deploy-use/create-global-conditions.md

      - **File or folder name** - Specify the name of the file or folder object that will be searched for.
 You can specify system environment variables and the *%USERPROFILE%* environment variable in the file or folder name.
 You can also use the * and ? wildcards in the file name.

        > [!NOTE]
-       >  If you specify a file or folder name and use wildcards, this might produce a high numbers of results.
+       >  If you specify a file or folder name and use wildcards, this might produce a high number of results.
 This could result in high resource use on the client computer and high network traffic when reporting results to Configuration Manager.

      - **Include subfolders** – Enable this option if you also want to search any subfolders under the specified path.